 The Canon G6020 has mediocre scanning features.
 It doesn't have an automatic document feeder, which makes scanning long documents quite labor-intensive.
 On the upside, the scanner's lid can extend a bit if you need to scan thick documents or books.

 Note that when scanning with Canon's IJ software, the default scanning resolution is set to 600 DPI.
 If you want to scan at a higher resolution, you must access the 'Advanced Mode' tab in the settings menus and change the output resolution manually.

-Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridge for servicing tasks, so you'll likely still need to replace it eventually.
+Keep in mind that even if you print only in black, most inkjet printers continue using color ink for servicing tasks, so you'll likely still need to refill the tanks eventually.

 The Canon PIXMA G6020 has a sub-par printing speed.
 When printing black-only documents, it takes a while to print the first page, and it doesn't get much faster for subsequent pages.
 Color documents are even slower, but it performs well when it comes to photo printing.
 Thankfully, it has two trays that can hold up to 350 sheets of paper combined, so you can leave it running while you work on other things.